 2. Do you have enough nest boxes for your flock?

-3. Are the Boxes the Right Size?
+3. Is the Nesting Box the Right Size?

 A nest box should feel cozy to a hen.
 Not too big (sized for just one).
 They like to feel safe and protected.

-4. Is the Nest Box the Right Height?
+4. Is the Nest Box the right height?

-Optimally, a nest box should be around 45 cm off the ground.
+Optimally a nest box should be around 45 cm off the ground.
 This also helps with the cozy protected feeling.
 Hens feel safer higher up.
 Plus, getting a box off the coop floor smells better, too.
 (Side note: Make sure your roosting poles are higher than the nest box or else you might have chickens that would rather sleep in the nest box than the roost.)

 Again, cozy is the goal.
 A nest box should be darker and quiet.
 A place that’s relaxing and not stressful.
 Hens don’t like to be in the center of commotion to lay their eggs.
-And if the nest box isn’t calming, they’ll find a better, out-of-the-way (and often out of reach to you) to lay them instead.
+And if the nest box isn’t calming, they’ll find a better, out-of-the-way (and often out of reach to you) location to lay them instead.

-6. Is the Nest Box Padded?
+6. Is the Nest Box padded?

 Well, wouldn’t you rather lay an egg in a nice fluffy place over some hard location?
 The hens are the same.
 Plus, a fluffy nest box will also keep eggs from breaking when they hit the ground (a hen stands up at the end when she lays an egg).
+Nest liners work well for this and are very easy to clean.

-7. Is the Box Too Hot?
+7. Is the Nest Box too hot?

 Temperature plays a role on hot summer days.
 My hens would rather lay eggs under the blackberry bushes or in the barn than in the hot, stuffy nest box.
 If there’s a way to create a cross breeze, or cool it off some inside the box, your likelihood of them laying in there goes up considerably.

-8. Is the Nest Box Buggy?
+8. Is the Nest Box buggy?

 Hens don’t like hanging out in a nest box full of mites or other things that are going to nibble on them while they’re in there.
 A sprinkling of our Smite organic Diatomaceous Earth powder in the bottom of the nest box helps with this.
 Also, you can use herbs and essential oils that repel bugs as well.

-9. Is it All Clean?
+9. Is it all clean?

 It might surprise you that a hen prefers a clean nest box over a dirty one.
 Maybe this is just built-in hygiene for times when she’s broody and sitting on a nest (during those times, she’ll save up and do a giant poo on a rare time when she’s off the nest, to keep the nest box clean for her soon-to-be-hatched-babies).
 Cleaning out the nest box weekly and filling it with new bedding is a good idea, even if they’re already laying consistently in the box.

-10. Don’t Let Hens Sleep in Nest Boxes
+10. Don’t let hens sleep in Nest Boxes

 This goes along with the above keeping the nest box clean.
-Invariably, chicken poop in their sleep and you will get yourself a poopy nest box.
+Invariably, chickens poop in their sleep and you will get yourself a poopy nest box.
 The cleaner, the better for everyone–not only do you have happier hens, we can also be happy with clean eggs!